 You have more leverage, thanks to its additional width.
 The front wheel moves less when the handlebars are moved in a bigger motion.
 With flat bars, you can accurately maneuver the bike.

 You can turn the handlebars a little bit quicker because of the added leverage.
 Your steering can be adjusted more easily.
 As a result, riding a mountain bike around obstacles, through congested areas, and at slow speeds is made simpler.
 The bike can be precisely directed in the direction you wish.

 Due to the upright riding position of a mountain bike, you also put less body weight on the handlebars.
 The handlebars are now simpler to quickly turn as a result.
 These factors make mountain bikes more agile than road cycles.

 With flat bars, the brake levers are also more convenient to reach because they are always close at hand.
 This enables you to brake more quickly and stop a little bit earlier.
 You occasionally need to change the location of your hands when braking when using drop bars.
 You have to spend some time on this.

-The bike is also simpler to manage when riding over uneven terrain thanks to the suspension system.
+The bike is also simpler to manage when riding over uneven terrain, thanks to the suspension system.
 While the frame, seat, and handlebars remain largely stable, the shocks deflect impacts.
 You are not being bounced around by the bike.
-This makes it possible for you to easily handle the bike even on uneven terrain.
+This allows you to handle the bike even on uneven terrain easily.

-You’re more likely to sustain a small injury while riding a mountain bike, but you’re less likely to sustain a serious injury or pass away.
+You’re more likely to sustain a small injury while riding a mountain bike but less likely to sustain a serious injury or pass away.
 There are several causes for this.